Introduction

 NOTE

-option currently supports only MySQL databases.
-So if you set any other value than "mysql"
+The RDBMS option currently supports only MySQL databases.
+So if you set any other value than "mysql" on this option,

 it won't work properly.
 The support to the other relational databases described, will be implemented in future releases.